NadaMontasser/AI-for-CS/README.md

  by implementing a binary classifier aiming at predicting data exfiltration via DNS and classifiy if it is malicious or not malicious.

-### Data Analysis to visuaize the distribution of data features using:
+### Data Analysis to visualize the distribution of data features using:
 - Histogram
 - Seaborn
 - Boxplot